pli888/gigadb-misc-tools/README.md

 On MacOSX, `git` can be installed using `Xcode Command Line Tools`.
 For Mavericks (10.9) or above, you can do this by trying to run `git` from the `Terminal` the very first time.
-If you don’t have it installed already, it will prompt you to install it.
+If you don’t have it installed already, it will prompt you to install the xcode tools.

 On Windows platforms. `Babun` will provide `git` as well as other development tools.